masesgroup/JCOReflector/README.md

 ### Project disclaimer

 JCOReflector is a project, curated by MASES Group, can be supported by the open-source community.

-Its primary scope is to support other, public or internal, MASES Group projects: open-source community and commercial entities can use and support this project, moreover there are dedicated community and commercial subscription plans.
+Its primary scope is to support other, public or internal, MASES Group projects: open-source community and commercial entities can use it for their needs and support this project, moreover there are dedicated community and commercial subscription plans.

-The project code and releases may contains bugs, the release cycle depends from critical discovered issues and/or enhancement requested from this or other projects.
+The repository code and releases may contain bugs, the release cycle depends from critical discovered issues and/or enhancement requested from this or other projects.

 Looking for the help of experts?
 MASES Group can help you design, build, deploy, and manage applications mixing .NET and JVM enabled languages.